 There are also plenty of good brasseries with different cuisines in Rue de France

-Supermarkets - Intermarche across the road in Gambetta, almost opposite apartment is best and cheapest Opens at 8.30 am, bakery opens at 6.30 am.
+Supermarkets - Carrefour across the road in Gambetta, almost opposite apartment is best and cheapest Opens at 8.30 am, bakery opens at 6.30 am.
 The very nearest supermarket is turn right, same side of the road in Rue de France.
 But a little more expensive.
 If you are heavily into Organic food there is a very large "bio" food shop opposite the apartment block.

 The Flower market in old town (known by locals as Saleya) is open every day mornings.
 Only Monday it is antiques.
 Really worth a visit but can get busy, many vibrant cafes and restaurants.
 Cafe des Fleurs offers pleasant lunchtime menu.
 It also has Wi Fi as does Cocodile!

 Don’t buy fruit in the place a couple of shops away from us in Rue de France.
 It is expensive, and not good, about 30 metres along on same side of the road there is a tiny shop selling Italian fruit etc. that has not been sprayed with insecticide.

 For ice cream, sorbets etc. lovely fresh cold drinks, the oldest and best in Nice is about 20 metres away in Gambetta on same side of the road on way to beach.
 In the same short stretch there are places to eat, plus Russian food shop and others.
 The cafes and restaurants in this short stretch are fine and good value, but a bit noisy!
 Avoid the corner icecream place, it is expensive, only thing going for it is a sea view.